Skip to main content

 The constructor-based approach requires a class to provide a constructor with arguments.
 If multiple constructors are available, the one with the most supported parameters will be preferred.

 The lookup of matching getters relies on the Java bean's property names.
 As a class can have further properties or internal states, this approach relies on the constructor parameter names.
-Since parameter names are not always available at runtime, they explicitly have to be compiled into the class file with the use of the JavaBeans @ConstructorProperties annotation, to specify property names explicitly.
+Since parameter names are not always available at runtime, you have to explicitly compile them into the class file with the use of the JavaBeans @ConstructorProperties annotation, to specify property names explicitly.

 Example